saiphanindra1010/360_view_Demo/README.md

 # 360_view_Demo
-it only works on local server made using Three.js
+it only works on local server or else shows CORS error works using Three.js